Alexander the Great - The Greatest Greek Ruler

 In 326 AD, Alexander fought the most severe battle of his Indian campaign against King Porus of Punjab at Mong (now in Mandi Bahauddin, Pakistan), known as the Battle of the Hydaspes River.
 Despite tough resistance from Porus, Alexander won the battle due to his warfare skills.
 But Alexander was so impressed with the bravery of his opponent that he let Porus remain the ruler of this area in Alexander’s name.
 Alexander occupied most of Punjab after this victory.

 Alexander’s final campaign in India was the Mallian campaign, which he undertook in 325 BC against the Malli tribe of eastern Punjab.
-That campaign took place in the area between rivers Jhelum and Chenab (now in Pakistan).
-Alexander again remained victorious in this battle, but he had to suffer severe injuries.
+The battle was fought between rivers Jhelum and Chenab (now in Pakistan).
+Alexander again remained victorious, but he had to suffer severe injuries.
 It proved to be the last Indian campaign of Alexander because his soldiers refused to move forward for another battle as they were away from their homes for almost ten years.
 Alexander himself was injured and decided to return to Macedonia.
 On his way back, he conquered Malhi (now in Multan, Pakistan).

 Death & Place in History